Superalgos/Superalgos/docs/pages/suite/suite-network-hierarchy.md

 You will use the network hierarchy for three main purposes:

 * To control processes running sensor and indicator bots.
-These keep your data feeds up to date so that you may trade live.
+These keep your data feeds and analysis up to date so that you may trade live with quality information.

-* To control sessions.
+* To control trading sessions including backtesting, paper trading, forward testing, and live trading sessios.

-* To set up which data products will be made available to your strategies, and for visualization purposes on the charts.
+* To administer the physical location in which the data products produced by bots reside.